YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 Select LabComputerCert and Click OK

-> Clients may now request that cert type.
-Also, auto-request is ready.
+> Clients may now request certificates based on this template, and the template is now available for autoenrollment.

 > Enterprises commonly duplicate templates rather than modifying/using defaults directly